HeadphoneCairn/Roudi/README.md

   1. MIDI note 60 = C3
   2. MIDI note 60 = C4 = middle C = 261.63Hz, MIDI note 69 = A4 = 440.00Hz
   We chose the second convention.
 - If you change the MIDI channels of your MIDI instruments, its Roudi channel name will no longer correspond.
 The easiest way to correct is, is to go into the old name in SINGLE and save it to the new channel number.
+- Every time you change the midi configuration such as: select a channel in single or multi, change octave, velocity, setting, ... note offs are sent to all active MIDI channels.
+So, basically when you change stuff, any note you are holding down an your keyboard will be terminated.

 # Changelog